cthoyt/chembl-downloader/README.md

 path = chembl_downloader.download(version='28')
 ```

-After it's been downloaded and extracted once, it's smart and doesn't need to download again.
+After it's been downloaded and extracted once, it's smart and does not need to download again.
 It gets stored
 using [`pystow`](https://github.com/cthoyt/pystow) automatically in the `~/.data/chembl`
 directory.